wrex/rexs.tips/content/guitar/blues/min-penta/more-pans/index.md

 {{< figproc "more-pans" "Resize" "800x" >}}{{< /figproc >}}

-Simply shift the licks you've already created to these new locations to add some dynamism and energy to your solos.
+Simply shift any licks you've already learned to these new locations to add some dynamism and energy to your solos.

-Start low and slow, for example, then move toward a climax where you start wailing with loud and fast trills in the highest pan.
+You might start low and slow, for example, then move toward a climax where you start wailing with loud and fast trills in the highest pan.
 Listen again to familiar rock or blues solos for inspiration.

-Even better, these shapes *connect* to one another.
+These shapes *connect* to one another.
 Instead of treating them as three disjoint shapes, create lines that fluidly move between them.

-Best of all, it takes very little mental effort to **KNOW** *a priori* which note you're playing.
-Instead of thinking about a single shape with different pitches, you should be thinking about five *notes*.
+With practice, it takes very little mental effort to **KNOW** *a priori* which note you're playing.
+Try to think about which **note** you are playing, not which part of the shape.
+It's okay to think either in terms of note names (A/C/D/E/G) or scale degrees (R/m3/P4/P5/&flat;7) but always know what you're playing!

+The shape will help you navigate around the neck, though.

 Do you see how the "heel" of the original pan (the root note A) butts up to the handle of the lower pan shape?
 The handle of the original shape (E) also butts up to the heel of the higher pan, except the tuning anomaly moves everything up a fret.

 If you had more strings, the pattern would continue diagonally like that indefinitely, both higher and lower.

-### Practice drills

-The first few drills aren't worth a complete proficiency test.
+### Practicing with the pans

-First, simply practice each "pan" in position, individually.
-Just get your fingers used to finding the same five notes in a different location.
+Real drills are coming soon, but first just practice playing each "pan" in position, individually.
+Get your fingers used to finding the same five notes in a different location.

-Then try connecting the lower two pans.
+Next, try connecting the lower two pans.
 Do an ascending run from the G on the sixth string to the E on the third string, then descend back down.
 Play with these ten pitches (five notes in two different octaves) until you're comfortable.
 The goal is to "see" both pans on the fretboard without effort.

 Make **certain** you know which note you are playing at all times!
-End your phrases on A as usual, but you should find it liberating to have more than one to play with.
+Say the note names out loud as you play them (believe me, it helps).
+End your phrases on A as usual.
+You should find it liberating to have more than one octave to play with.

-Then repeat with the higher two pans.
+Now repeat with the higher two pans.

 The best soloists play **confidently** and with **intent**.
 Try hard to aim for specific notes even as you move between pans.
 Know what you're aiming for *before you play it*.

 If it any point you aren't completely confident how a note will sound *before* you play it, **stop** and reduce the number of "pans."

 Of course, you should also experiment a bit.
 If you stumble across something that sounds good, stop and analyze what you just played.
 Play it again.
 Write it down in your journal!
 Remember it for next time.

-Once you've connected the upper and lower pairs, practice playing with all three at once.
+Once you've connected the upper and lower pairs, use the following exercise to practice playing with all three octaves:

 {{< tdgalert "blues/pan-connection-drills" >}}
 This proficiency test provides some mechanical drills to help you cement the